Raid on Manila: Dinner on Sybille

 Late in the afternoon of 13 January 1798, Sybille and Fox arrived in Manila Bay, slipping unchallenged past the fortress of Corregidor and then sailing across the bay on the morning of 14 January, anchoring between Manila and Cavite.
 From his vantage point Cooke could see the Spanish squadron dismasted and under repair in Cavite, the ships of the line San Pedro Apóstol, Europa and Montañés and the frigates Santa Maria de la Cabeza and Santa Lucía in dock and unfit for action.
 Other sourcers says it was frigates Fama and Nuestra Señora del Pilar.
 To Cooke's disappointment he could also see the Manila galleon, Marquesetta being unloaded at the Cavite docks and another valuable merchant ship Rey Carlos aground in the harbour.
 The Spanish had learned only shortly before Cooke's arrival that the British frigate HMS Resistance under Captain Edward Pakenham was in Philippine waters and had decided to remove the valuable cargo from the treasure ship rather than risk an attack.

-Fox was the first British ship into the anchorage, and was consequently approached by the guardboat, whose crew came aboard.
+Fox was the first British ship into the anchorage, and was consequently approached by the guard boat, whose crew came aboard.
 Malcolm, like Cooke, spoke French fluently and with Bernard translating was able to persuade the officer in charge that the new arrivals were Forte and Prudente seeking supplies and Spanish reinforcements for commerce raiding operations.
 The officer offered supplies but cautioned that none of the Spanish ships would be in a position to sail until March at the earliest.
 Cooke then joined the party on the deck of Fox, claiming to be Commodore Latour, a French officer who, unknown to the Spanish, had been killed in the action of 9 September 1796 off Sumatra.
 The Spanish officer was now completely convinced by the ruse, which had been augmented by fake French uniforms.
 Inviting the visitor below decks, Cooke then passed wine around and together they drank a series of toasts, including "the downfall of England".